 When you’re building something that controls digital media from the physical world, it’s common to use microcontrollers to sense the user’s actions, then pass information about those actions to a multimedia processor like the one in your laptop.
 Keyboards and computer mice have microcontrollers inside that communicate with personal computers using the USB communications protocol.

-Microcontrollers come in many different size packages
+Microcontrollers come in many different size packages as shown in Figure 1 and Figure 2.

 Like any other computer, a microcontroller has to have input ports to detect action by a user, and output ports through which it expresses the results of its programs.
 The metal pins or contact points on a microcontroller are the inputs and outputs.
 Other devices, like light, heat, or motion sensors, motors, lights, our sound devices, are attached to these pins to allow the microcontroller to be sensitive to the world and to express itself.
 A microcontroller also requires power connections and communications connections, just like any other computer.

-The image below shows an Atmel microcontroller with its pins labelled.
+Figure 3 shows an Atmel microcontroller with its pins labelled.
 You can see which ones are general purpose input and output (GPIO), which ones are for power and communications, and which ones have specialty functions as well, the most common of which is analog input.
 For more on the typical functions of a microcontroller, see the Microcontroller Pin Functions page.

 There are several different types of microcontrollers.
 The simplest have very little program memory, only one or two GPIO pins and no specialty functions.
-These might only cost a fraction of a dollar apiece, in large quantities.
+These might only cost a fraction of a dollar a piece, in large quantities.
 Slightly more capable ones will have more memory, more GPIO pins and will include specialty functions as well.
 The Atmega328 processor that’s at the heart of the Arduino Uno is one of these processors.
-You can buy these processors for a few dollars apiece in quantity.
+You can buy these processors for a few dollars a piece in quantity.
 More powerful than those are the controllers that have connections to interface to a display screen, like those in your mobile phone.
 These might cost several dollars, or tens of dollars.
 The more memory, processing power and input/output ports that a microcontroller has, the more expensive it tends to be.

 Complex electronic devices like mobile phones or media players or televisions often contain multiple microcontrollers.
 A very simple controller might be used to control the power systems for the device, another might control the physical input interface, like the touchscreen of a phone or the remote control of a TV, another might control the display, while a more powerful processor controls the whole system, communicating with each lesser processor as needed.
 When your device is complex enough to need an operating system, then the control of displays, power, and physical IO is usually farmed out to microcontrollers, while the central processor runs the operating system.